fishawack/core/README.md

 ## Modernizr

-To add a modernizr check into the build add the relevant property to the json object found in `_Build/content.json`.
+To add a modernizr check into the build add the relevant property to the json object found in the [config files](#config-grunt-config).
 Modernizr will automatically apply the css rules to the root html element and the javascript `Modernizr` object will be avaiable globally on the window object.

 #### Json
 ```json